Loyola Law School Ranking

 Navigating The Career Territories Beyond The Schools

-Students are most definitely not left to navigate the career territories beyond the school on their own.
+Students are most definitely not left to navigate the career territories beyond the schools on their own.
 The Career Development Office offers warm and pertinent assistance to alumni.
 Counseling and mock interviews are always made available for this purpose.

 This top-tier law school’s interest is in its students finding their professional role in society and in serving the public interest with their unique talents.